openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 If you prefer to manually install prerequisites, please refer to this [document](WindowsManualInstallPrereqs.md).

-## Building on Windows using Developer Command Prompt
+## Building/installation on Windows using Developer Command Prompt

 Launch the [x64 Native Tools Command Prompt for VS(2017 or 2019)]( https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs),